Course Syllabus

 - Make a list of the technologies that you think will define the future (at least 10 items)

-- "Visit to the world’s fair of 2014" (Asimov, 1964)
+- "Visit to the world’s fair of 2014 Links to an external site."
+(Asimov, 1964)

 Recommended reading:

-- Superforecasting (Philip Tetlock)
+- Superforecasting Links to an external site.
+(Philip Tetlock)

 Great Problem: Inequality (Mar 4) with Professor Amy Smith, MIT